Igino Giordani: Focolare

-After the death of this wife, and with the consent of his children, he lived the last seven years of his life in a "Focolare" community at Rocca di Papa.
+After the death of his wife, and with the consent of his children, he lived the last seven years of his life in a "Focolare" community at Rocca di Papa.

-His work and his ideals are perpetuated by many associations that are named in his honor.
+His work and his ideals are perpetuated by many associations that are named in his honour.

-His cause for beatification is currently being promoted and his cause was completed in its Diocesan phase on 27 September 2009.
+His cause for beatification is currently being promoted, and his cause was completed in its Diocesan phase on 27 September 2009.
 The postulator of the cause is Waldery Hilgeman.

 Works

 The bibliographic entry written by Thomas Sally and published in Giordani segno dei tempi nuovi, Rome, 1994, pp. 175–192, contains 104 titles including essays and translations in addition to a listing of minor essays published as pamphlets or serials and the originals are preserved in the Archives of the Igino Giordani Center at Rocca di Papa.
-We list here some of the most important titles:
+Listed here are some of the most important titles: